 Wake up at the same time as you always did, go to bed at the same time as before, because “good sleep hygiene is very important”.
 If exercising was part of your routine, do at-home exercises, preferably both in the morning and in the evening.

 In the morning, get out of bed, bath or shower, and get dressed; act as though you’re going to work (if you were employed in the first place).

 Try as much as possible to do the things you did previously.
 For office workers, after your shower and breakfast, sit down and do some work in the morning.
 “Work like you’re at work.
 Not like you’re half at home and half at work,” Wides says.
 “Being online [for your job] helps keep you connected to others.
 It’s the people whose jobs cannot be done online who especially are at risk because they’ll feel so disconnected and they’ll start to feel like they’re not doing anything, and their self-esteem will start to go down.”

 Even if you’re not working, if you’re fortunate enough to have food and space, take a break for lunch, no matter how you’ve spent your morning.
 This could be on your own, or with your family (or whoever you’re in lockdown with).

 If you have an outdoor space you can utilise (garden, balcony, veranda, etc) have your lunch there rather than indoors.
-“It’s important to try and take in the light and fresh air,” says Dr. Wides.
+“It’s important to try and take in the light and fresh air,” Wides says.
 Especially given the strict restrictions of a lockdown, cabin fever is a danger, so do whatever you can to prevent it.